liuktc/ML4CV_XAI/README.md

 ## Usage

 The main interface is provided through `main.ipynb`.
-The model weight are not stored here on github due to their size, but they can be downloaded from the following links:
+The model weight are not stored here on github due to their size.
+Due to a OneDrive link sharing limitation, I can't provide a direct link to download the weights.
+If you want to run the code, please contact me.
+You can also train the model from scratch by running the `fine_tuning.ipynb` notebook.

 ## Results